 Please note that we are a small start-up project with limited storage space and do not hold large amounts of stock.
 We cannot guarantee that we will be able to accept all referrals or fulfill all requests, although we do our best.

 Why is Furnishing Futures different?

-Furnishing Futures is in the pilot stage, working with a small number of families while we develop our model of working, and so we are not yet taking referrals from other organisations sorry.
+Furnishing Futures is in the pilot stage, working with a small number of families while we develop our model of working.

 Please keep checking back for updates about our referral criteria and for information about how you can help.